KarolDenst/AutoAudio/README.md

-# List of models to be tested:
+# List of models to be tested

 - SVM
 - KNN
 - CNN